Social Media

 Heep Hong Society – A wide network of SEN service centres across Hong Kong

-Established in 1963, Heep Hong Society offers professional assessment, guidance, training and family support to more than 15,000 families every year.
-Its 1,000-strong team is spread out over 50 service units, which include Early Education and Training Centres, Special Child Care Centres, Supportive Learning Project offices, Support Centre for Persons with Autism, as well as mainstream kindergartens, primary and secondary schools.
+Established in 1963, Heep Hong Society has a 1,000-strong team that offers professional assessment, guidance, training and family support to more than 15,000 families every year.
+It offers SEN support for early education, people with autism and in mainstream kindgartens, primary and secondary schools.

 The Nesbitt Centre – Vocational training for those with learning disabilities

-The Nesbitt Centre aims to create an inclusive, energetic and empathetic environment where young adults with physical and intellectual disabilities can develop a range of skills that start from sensory-based to social and communication skills.
+The Nesbitt Centre aims to create an inclusive environment where young adults with physical and intellectual disabilities can develop sensory, social and communication skills.
 It is connected to three social enterprises employing a workforce with disabilities – Cafe 8 at The Hong Kong Maritime Museum, The Nest at St John’s Cathedral in Central and The Nest Bakery in Sai Ying Pun.

 More Organisations That Support SEN Children

-• SPOT – Expert team of certified Specific Learning Difficulties teachers with experience in dyslexia, dyspraxia, ADHD and more. www.spot.com.hk
+• SPOT – Certified Specific Learning Difficulties teachers with experience in dyslexia, dyspraxia, ADHD and more. www.spot.com.hk

 • Sprout In Motion – Multi-disciplinary approach to help children and adolescents with SEN. www.sproutinmotion.com